hashicorp/terraform-provider-azurerm/website/docs/r/management_group_policy_remediation.html.markdown

 * `resource_discovery_mode` - (Optional) The way that resources to remediate are discovered.
 Possible values are `ExistingNonCompliant`, `ReEvaluateCompliance`.
 Defaults to `ExistingNonCompliant`.

+~> **Note:** This property has been deprecated and will be removed in version 4.0 of the provider as evaluating compliance before remediation is only supported at subscription scope and below.

 ## Attributes Reference

 The following attributes are exported: